-- 1. the financial statements and notes, as set out on pages 10 to 42 are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position as at 30 June 2021 and of the performance for the year ended on that date of the consolidated entity. - 2. in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- 1. the financial statements and notes, as set out on pages 11 to 43 are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the consolidated entity. - the information disclosed in the attached consolidated entity disclosure statement is true and correct. - 2. in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.